 As an Uber driver, you spend more time on the road than most motorists, so you’re also more likely to get more traffic tickets.
-Since the ability to drive is your key form of income, it’s vital to maintain a good driving record and minimise your infringements.
+Since the ability to drive is your key to make a living, it’s vital to maintain a good driving record and minimise your infringements.

 At Splend, we’ve helped thousands of Uber drivers worldwide to earn a flexible income.
 We created this top-five list of Uber driver infringements to make it easier for you to avoid the most common mistakes.